cashoefman/ESP32-BME680-uPy/README.md

-# ESP32-BME680-uPy
+# ESP32-BME680-DHT22-uPy

 Today felt like a day for tinkering!
 I’ve been playing around with a bunch of different Microprocessors and Developer boards in the last few week and I’ve come to like the [Heltec Wifi Kit 32](https://heltec.org/project/wifi-kit-32/) a lot.
 It has been around for a while and there are quite a few examples of other projects out there but, I didn’t see this specific setup or at least not in a real working version.
 The nice thing is that the board has a build in SSD1306 OLED display.

-The hardware setup I am going to play with today is fairly basic, the Heltec Dev Board, a Bosch BME680 sensor kit, a breadboard and a few wires.
+The hardware setup I am going to play with today is fairly basic, the Heltec Dev Board, a Bosch BME680 sensor module, a DHT22 sensor module, a breadboard and a few wires.

 If you are going to follow along with my, once it is all hooked up and programmed it will look something like this: